doctopus/ChatGPT-Mods/README.md

 ├── icon.png
 ├── icon-large.png   // Optional larger icon
 ```
+Change the version number in manifest.json before zipping for next version.

 ### Addon Description in Firefox
 This add-on customizes how the ChatGPT page appears.
 (Works on new https://chatgpt.com page)